GSA/search.digitalgov.gov/drafts/roadmap.md

 _Non-CMS Customers:_
 We encourage you to explore how you can compile a list of your site URLs.
 You do not need to send us any information yet.

 Do you have questions?
 Join us for an open Q&A session on DATE, TIME, LINK.
 We also welcome email [questions and comments](mailto:search@support.digitalgov.gov).

+The Search program has grown and evolved since its [inception in September 2000](/customers.html).
+We look forward to this next phase of service to you and the public.

 Happy searching,